bsao17/ReactAppOnGithubPage/README.md

 ## Then

-Install new dependencie in your package-json
+Install new dependency in your package-json

 `npm install gh-pages`